steventblack/spamscan/README.md

 `-s`

 This option specifies a scan for spam email should be performed.
-The directory(s) to be scanned use the mailbox path pattern as specified by the `-m` option or the default mailbox path pattern if no other pattern supplied.
-In general, a directory of recent, pre-screened email messages should be referenced so that the Bayes system is able to learn effectively.
+The directory(s) to be scanned use the mailbox path pattern as specified by the `-m` option (or the default mailbox path pattern if no other pattern supplied) and must be in a subdirectory named "Junk".

 `-S spamdir`